FaKod/neo4j-scala/README.md

         // or using Option[T] (returning Some[T] if possible)
         val nodeOption: Option[Test] = node.toCC[Test]

-        // yield all Nodes that are of Case Class Test val tests = for(n <- getTraverser; t <- n.toCC[Test]) yield t }
+        // yield all Nodes that are of type Case Class Test val tests = for(n <- getTraverser; t <- n.toCC[Test]) yield t }